Man denies murdering Ardglass fisherman

 He had worked on fishing vessels operating out of Ardglass.

-A 50-year-old man and 53-year-old woman arrested on Friday remain in custody.
+A 50-year-old man and 53-year-old woman arrested on Friday have now been released on bail pending further enquiries.